-It’s made from pineapple fruit, which is native to countries like Thailand, Indonesia, Malaysia, Kenya, India, China, and the Philippines.
+It’s made from pineapple fruit, which is native to South America and crops are grown in countries like Thailand, Indonesia, Malaysia, Kenya, India, China, and the Philippines.

 Many cultures use the fruit and its juices as a traditional folk remedy to treat or prevent various ailments (

 Modern research has linked pineapple juice and its compounds to health benefits, such as improved digestion and heart health, reduced inflammation, and perhaps even some protection against cancer.
 However, not all evidence has been conclusive.

 Here are 8 science-based benefits of pineapple juice, based on the current research.

 - Carbs: 33 grams

 - Manganese: 55% of the Daily Value (DV)